-The foregoing recommendation was offered by who moved

-its approval.
-The motion was seconded by and upon being put to a vote,

-The Chairperson thereupon declared the resolution duly passed and adopted this 16th
+6 th

+Resolution: 2024-I

 Strategic Framework Priority Investment Area: Youth development: Summer youth internship program; and Community engagement, awareness and advocacy: Funder collaboration initiatives.

-Strategic Framework H eadline Community Results: Academic success; Good choices for prosocial behaviors in schools, homes and communities; and Successful transition to adulthood.
-Recommended Action: Authorization to negotiate and execute a match contract with Miami-Dade County for the Summer Youth Internship Program (SYIP), in a total amount not to exceed \$2,500,000.00, for a term of 12 months, commencing March 1, 2024, and ending on February 28, 2025.
-Budget Impact: Funding in the amount of \$2,500,000.00 for this resolution is allocated for FY 2023-2024 and projected to be available in FY 2024-2025
+Strategic Framework Headline Community Results: Academic success; Good choices for prosocial behaviors in schools, homes and communities; and

+Successful transition to adulthood.

+Recommended Action: Authorization to negotiate and execute a match contract with allocated for FY 2023-2024 and projected to be available in FY

+Miami-Dade County for the Summer Youth Internship Program (SYIP), in a total amount not to exceed \$2,500,000.00, for a term of 12 months, commencing March 1, 2024, and ending on February

+Budget Impact: Funding in the amount of \$2,500,000.00 for this resolution is